-- (a) How can you simulate a planar reflection, such as the island's reflection in the ocean from Figure 1, using only non-reflective models? - (b) Why are triangle meshes a popular modeling primitive? - (c) The regular tessellation we used for heightfields is inefficient.
+- (a) How can you simulate a planar reflection, such as the island's reflection in the ocean from Figure 1, using only non-reflective models? - (b) Why are triangle meshes a popular modeling primitive compared to, say, quadrilaterals, which would be more space efficient? - (c) The regular tessellation we used for heightfields is inefficient.
 It will allocate the same number of triangles for flat portions of the heightfield that need few triangles as for very hilly ones that need many to accurately represent the shape.
-Briefly propose an algorithm for computing a more efficient tessellation for a heightfield.
+Briefly sketch an alternative algorithm for computing a more efficient triangular tessellation for a given heightfield.
 Do not actually implement your algorithm.
 You may invent one on your own or use external resources to discover existing algorithms.
-If you describe an existing algorithm enough that someone could figure out the details and implement it from your description. - 3.
+If you describe an existing algorithm you must cite a reliable source2.
+In either case, explain the algorithm enough that someone could figure out the details and implement it from your description. - 3.
 Feedback.
 Your feedback is important to me for tuning the upcoming projects and lectures.
-Please report:
+Please report: - (a) How many hours did each of you spend on this project on required elements, i.e., the minimum needed to satisfy the specification?
+Include scheduled lab and time spent on the checkpoint.
+Give either one number per student or a team average. - (b) How many additional hours did each of you spent outside of class on this project on optional elements, such as polishing your custom scene or extreme formatting of the report?
+Again, give either one number per student or a team average. - (c) I intended this to be a moderately challenging project.
+Rate the difficulty of this project for this point in a 300-level course as: too easy, easy, moderate, challenging, or too hard.
+What made it so?